zhengjunyao-work/arc24/docs/modeling/Iteration_50_last_trainings.md

 I have available a Qwen2.5-0.5B trained for 400k steps, Qwen2.5-1.5B trained for 300k steps and Qwen2.5-7B trained for 100k steps.

-- Submission with Qwen2.5-1.5B and learning rate 1e-5: ongoing
+- Submission with Qwen2.5-1.5B and learning rate 1e-5: 34
-- Submission with Qwen2.5-1.5B and learning rate 2e-5: ongoing
+- Submission with Qwen2.5-1.5B and learning rate 2e-5: 38
-- Submission with Qwen2.5-1.5B and learning rate 4e-5:
+- Submission with Qwen2.5-1.5B and learning rate 4e-5: 38
-- Triple ensemble with Qwen2.5-7B:
-- Can I fine-tune Qwen2.5-7B?
-- More submissions with Qwen2.5-0.5B increasing the learning rate?
-- Something with prediction selection?

 #### Sunday 10

 13:00 is the last time to submit a system that takes 12 hours to create the submission

+- Submission with Qwen2.5-0.5B and learning rate 8e-5: 35
+- Triple ensemble with Qwen2.5-7B: 37 and 33

 ### Test-time fine-tuning with Qwen2.5-1.5B